-Consumer Information is primarily an excellent source for profiling customers, identifying where they shop, determining share of market, and profiling key competitors.
+- Consumer tracking: Primarily this is an excellent source for profiling customers, identifying where they shop, determining share of market, and profiling key competitors.
 I use NPD data when my internal clients ask questions such as:

-NPD offers a POS Data service that provides actual sales data from retailers and distributors.
+- Point-of-Sale (POS) Data: NPD offers a POS service that provides actual sales data from retailers and distributors.
 This service enables you to view monthly data by dollars, units, ARP (Average Retail Price) and transaction count.
 Having detailed access to your competitions sales and unit volumes can be beneficial when aligning a corporate strategy and more.
 I use NPD’s POS service to questions like the following:

 - What are the top items being sold overall?
 In a particular category?

 - What is the supply/demand for my brand?
 Competition?